holochain/holochain/docs/specs/src/hwp_A_implementation_spec.md

 ## The Conductor

-A Holochain Conductor manages runing Holochain applications, which consist of logically related DNAs operating under a single agency.
+A Holochain Conductor manages running Holochain applications, which consist of logically related DNAs operating under a single agency.
 Thus a conductor MUST be able to interpret an application bundle format and instantiate Cells from that format.
 The bundle format SHOULD store its manifests in a readable format such as YAML, and SHOULD be capable of storing arbitrary resources as streams of bytes.
 Additionally a Conductor SHOULD cache DNA definitions and WASMs provided (along with WASM instructions compiled to machine instructions, if supported by the architecture) so as to decrease installation time of other instances of the same DNA and not store multiple copies of the same DNA.

 ### Bundle Formats